Spine Surgeons conducting a Cervical spine procedure

 Non-Surgical Treatment:

-Orthopedic Management: Orthopedic interventions, such as bracing, provides support and addresses specific skeletal abnormalities.
+Orthopedic interventions, such as bracing, provide support and address specific skeletal abnormalities.
 Bracing can help manage spine curvature and promote better posture.
+Additionally, it may support hip disorders, neck instability, and knee or foot anomalies.

 Surgical Treatment: